 \section{Conclusion}

-In this work, we expand the research scope of cooperative autonomous driving by integrating the use of Multi-Modal LLM-based methods, aimed at improving the safety of future autonomous driving systems.
+In this work, we expand the research scope of cooperative autonomous driving by integrating the use of Multimodal LLM-based methods, aimed at improving the safety of future autonomous driving systems.
 We propose a new problem setting and create a novel \namedataset~dataset and benchmark that includes grounding, notable object identification, and planning question-answering tasks designed for varieties of cooperative driving scenarios.
 We propose a baseline model \namemethod~that fuses each CAV's individual perception information and performs visual and language understanding to answer driving-related questions from any CAV.
-Our proposed \namemethod~outperforms all other baselines adopted from state-of-the-art cooperative perception algorithms in the notable object identification and planning tasks, and achieves competitive performance in the grounding tasks.
-These experimental results indicate that \namemethod~is promising as a unified multi-modal foundation model that can effectively perform perception and planning tasks for cooperative autonomous driving.
-We will publicly release our \namedataset~ dataset and code to facilitate the open-source research, and believe it will bring the cooperative driving research to the next stage.
+Our proposed \namemethod~outperforms other baselines adopted from state-of-the-art cooperative perception algorithms in the grounding, notable object identification, and planning.
+Our method also outperforms non-LLM baseline and is robust to communication latency and noise.
+These experimental results indicate that \namemethod~is promising as a unified multimodal foundation model that can effectively perform perception and planning tasks for cooperative autonomous driving.
+We have publicly released our \namedataset~ dataset and \namemethod~code to facilitate open-source research, and believe it will bring cooperative driving research to the next stage.